Vualto/vudrm-public-docs/docs/source/VUDRM-token.md

 ### Widevine DRM policy

 Widevine licenses can only be persisted past the user session by an Android application.
-When using Chrome a session will last for the time the browser tab is open.
+When using Chrome a session will be preserved until the browser tab is closed.

 ### DRM policy examples